ASAP BioPharma Conference

 This session transforms how risk is understood, communicated, and addressed within biopharma partnerships by demystifying alliance risk management for cross-functional stakeholders beyond alliance management.
 Learn specific processes and tools alliance professionals use to monitor, triage, and escalate risks effectively, while discovering how legal, finance, BD, corporate strategy, clinical development, and commercial teams can partner more strategically with alliance teams.
 Gain practical insights into embedding risk management within successful alliances and develop skills to mitigate risks early, strategically, and constructively through enhanced cross-functional collaboration that strengthens partnership outcomes.

-Increase Your Chance of Successful Integration Following Acquisition, Aida Bendt, Romuald Laine
+Session 112: Increase Your Chance of Successful Integration Following Acquisition, Moderator: Adam Kornetsky, Panelists: Aida Bendt, Judy Campagnari, and Romuald Laine

 Networking Reception